Beit Ur al-Tahta: Crusader period

 During the Crusader period, the place was mentioned in the 12th century as a fief of the Holy Sepulchre.
+While some scholars associate Beit Ur al-Tahta with Vetus Betor of the Crusader era, others argue for its location in Beit Ur al-Fauqa.

 Ottoman period

 In 1596 the village appeared in Ottoman tax registers under the name of Bayt 'Ur as-Sufla and was part of the Nahiya ("Subdistrict") of Quds of the Liwa ("District") of Quds.
 It had a population of 20 Muslim households who paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, olives, goats and/or beehives; a total of 3,700 akçe.

 In 1838 it was noted as a Muslim village, located in the Beni Malik area, west of Jerusalem.

 A 19th-century traveler visiting the town found the remains of ancient foundations, rock-cut cisterns and a tomb that was said to have contained treasures.
 Father P.M.
 Séjourné, revisiting the site, noticed the ruins of a large church: "The mosaic pavement of an important church located northeast of the village has disappeared, at least for the moment, under a watermelon field.
 The scattered spoils of the Christian building have enriched the neighbouring modern mosque and many hovels nearby.
 Fragments of a graceful frieze, capitals with Corinthian acanthus carved in white marble, columns and dressed stones lie unused along the roads."
 Another researcher, Victor Guérin, saw two columns from the church inside the local mosque.
 Based on these finds, it was concluded that the village was once Christian, and had a large three-nave church.
-Guerin added that the people of the village worship a particular woman known as "Hanieh bent-Yakoub" in a dome at the neighboring ruin of Khirbet Hallabeh.

 An official Ottoman village list from about 1870 showed that Bet Ur et-Tatha had 35 houses and a population of 185, though it only counted the men.